Editing clauses are one of those publishing contract areas where there should be a balance between the publisher’s interests and the writer’s.

 The Publisher will make no alterations to the Work’s text or title without the Author’s written approval in e-mail or hardcopy.
 The Publisher reserves the right to make minor copyediting changes to conform the style of the text to its customary form and usage.

-What’s common in all these clauses: the author’s consent is required before serious changes are made.
+What’s common in all these clauses: the author’s consent is required before major changes are made.

 Try to negotiate.
 Ask that the publisher add language ensuring that your consent is required for changes other than copy editing–a la the clauses directly above.
-Many publishers will be willing to be flexible.
-If they aren’t, as hard as it seems, you may want to seriously consider moving on.
+Many publishers will be willing to be flexible–though not all.
+Especially in the small press world, publishers may flatly refuse any negotiation (which should tell you something about the publisher).

 Don’t be swayed if the publisher assures you that in practice, you will always be consulted, or says something like “That’s just in there for the lawyers; we won’t do anything without your consent.”
 This may be true at that particular moment–but you have no guarantee that it will still be true at some future point.
-Again, never assume that what the contract says could happen, won’t happen.
+Extra-contractual assurances are not reliable (especially if your contract includes an Entire Agreement clause invalidating any promises or assurances that are not included in the contract itself).
+Again: never assume that what the contract says could happen, won’t happen.

-For some tips on cultivating the right mindset when evaluating a publishing contract, see my recent blog post: Evaluating Publishing Contracts: Six Ways You May Be Sabotaging Yourself.
+For some tips on cultivating the right mindset when evaluating a publishing contract, see my 2020 blog post: Evaluating Publishing Contracts: Six Ways You May Be Sabotaging Yourself.